Owner

 Her favorite quote—by Albert Einstein—guides her both personally and professionally: “Strive not to be a success, but rather to be of value.”

 Ashley Harrell is a Psychiatric Nurse Practitioner who started working with the practice October 2021.
+Since 2022, Ashley has been meeting her patients needs via Telehealth.
 She began her education at Francis Marion University where she obtained a Bachelor of Science in Biology (2007), a Bachelor of Science in Nursing (2009), and a Master of Science in Nursing – Family Nurse Practitioner (2015).
 She then completed her psychiatry certification at Johns Hopkins University.

 During her time as a nurse, Ashley worked in the Emergency Department.
 As a Family Nurse Practitioner, she worked in the Emergency Department and Gastroenterology.
 After working in those areas, she realized she had a special interest in psychiatry and recognized the significant need for more psychiatric providers.